crf8472/libarcstk/examples/README.md

 The motivation of the examples is demonstration, not productive use.
 Backup any file before using it as input for the example applications!

-Each of the example applications lets the user input her own data and is intended to provide useful results for a specific task.

 Note: The example applications do exclusively target situations where an entire album as a single audio file along with its metadata (as a Cuesheet) is to be